PyJulian/HjadCode/docs/documentation.md

 # HjadCode Documentation

-Here you will read what hjadcode functions exist and other stuff to start with this useless language
+Here you will read what hjadcode functions exist and other stuff to start with this useless language.<br>
+**HjadCod2 is NOT released yet, I've decided to update the docs before releasing**

 ## Default Functions

 ### _{comments}_
 You can use # and $ for comments, $ should be extra highlighted.<br>
 Example: <code># I'm a normal comment</code>, <code>$ I'm a cooler comment</code>